YangshuaiWang/YangshuaiWang.github.io/_pages/researches.md

 ## Scientific Machine Learning:

-I explore data-driven and machine learning techniques to solve partial differential equations (PDEs) and related scientific and mathematical problems.
+My research focuses on leveraging data-driven and machine learning techniques to address partial differential equations (PDEs) and other complex scientific and mathematical problems.
+By integrating computational methods with machine learning, I aim to develop efficient and robust tools for solving real-world challenges.

 **Highlights:**

-- Approximation theory and error analysis
+- *Approximation Theory and Error Analysis*:
-- Random feature methods
+  - Investigating the theoretical underpinnings of machine learning models for PDEs, including convergence rates and error bounds.

+- *Random Feature Methods*:
+  - Exploring random feature techniques to improve computational efficiency and scalability in high-dimensional problems.

-- Operator learning
+- *Operator Learning*:
+  - Developing machine learning models to approximate solution operators of PDEs, enabling rapid predictions and simulations.

 **Corresponding Papers:**
 >